-Blue Totem Spruce Picea pungens 'Blue Totem'
+Upright Colorado Spruce Picea pungens 'Fastigiata'

-Height: 15 feet Spread: 3 feet
+Height: 40 feet Spread: 15 feet Sunlight: O

-Sunlight: O 0

 Hardiness Zone: 2

 Other Names: Blue Colorado Spruce; Colorado Blue Spruce

 Description:

-An unmistakable tree for sure, featuring bright blue-green needles on a narrowly upright and columnar form, branches forking upwards at a sharp angle; best used as an accent, for adding dynamic interest to smaller home landscapes
+An unmistakable tree for sure, featuring bright blue needles on a narrowly upright and columnar form, branches forking upwards at a sharp angle; best used as an accent, for adding dynamic interest to the skyline or for smaller home landscapes

 Ornamental Features

-Blue Totem Spruce is primarily valued in the landscape for its rigidly columnar form.
+Upright Colorado Spruce is primarily valued in the landscape for its rigidly columnar form.
 It has attractive bluish-green evergreen foliage which emerges blue in spring.
 The needles are highly ornamental and remain bluish-green throughout the winter.
 The rough gray bark adds an interesting dimension to the landscape.

-Landscape Attributes

-Blue Totem Spruce is a dense evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
-Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance tree.
-When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
-Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-It has no significant negative characteristics.

-Blue Totem Spruce is recommended for the following landscape applications;

-- Accent

-- Vertical Accent

-Blue Totem Spruce Photo courtesy of NetPS Plant Finder
+Upright Colorado Spruce Photo courtesy of NetPS Plant Finder